 Hire a real estate attorney

-While not mandatory in every state, hiring real estate attorney when selling your home FSBO is a wise choice.
+While not mandatory in every state, hiring a real estate attorney when selling your home FSBO is a wise choice.
 They're not a complete replacement for a realtor, but an attorney can guide you through the intricacies of the transaction, ensuring legal and technical aspects are correctly addressed.

-Although hiring an attorney represents an additional expense—potentially amounting to several thousand dollars—the investment safeguards your interests, and may offer peace of mind and protection throughout the sale process.
+Although hiring an attorney represents an additional expense—potentially amounting to several thousand dollars—the investment safeguards your interests and may offer peace of mind and protection throughout the sale process.

 » How much a real estate lawyer costs